-Can you believe that there are even molds for crystals druses that can be purchased on the Internet?
+Can you believe that there are even molds for crystal druses that can be purchased on the Internet?
 If molds exist, we should be prepared to spot numerous possible fakes of different minerals.
-Even pyrite is at gunpoint.
-We are here to shed a light on some modern pyrite fakes.
+Even Pyrite is at gunpoint.
+We are here to shed light on some modern pyrite fakes.

 How To Tell if Pyrite is Real?

 Real pyrite can impress everybody with its perfect form of crystals.
-Natural pyrite crystals in the shape of cubes, octahedrons, or pyritohedron are usually perceived by people as something artificial.
+Natural pyrite crystals in the shape of cubes, octahedrons, or pyritohedrons are usually perceived by people as something artificial.

 It occurs in a brass-yellow color, which sometimes can tarnish to dull brass.
-The other impressive characteristic of pyrite is its extraterrestrial form of crystals: cubes, pyritohedron, and octahedrons and their combinations.
+The other impressive characteristic of pyrite is its extraterrestrial form of crystals: cubes, pyritohedrons, and octahedrons and their combinations.

 Real pyrite also occurs in massive, radiating, drusy, fibrous aggregates.
 Or in spectacular disk-shaped mineral concretions sometimes called pyrite “suns” or “miners’ dollars” found in Illinois.
 Pyrite crystals are frequently striated.